hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 <details>
 	<summary>Why do we even need binding info?</summary>

+\
+Usually Red code is bound:
+- to global context during `load` phase
+- to other contexts during their creation at evaluation time

-Usually Red code is bound during `load` phase.
-But since `composite` accepts a string, words that it will extract from that string will always be bound to the global namespace.
+But since `composite` accepts a string, when it's wrapping context was created there were no words to bind.
+Just a string.
+Words that it will extract from that string will always be bound to the global namespace.
 This makes using `composite` inside functions a bag of gotchas:
 ```
 o: object [
 	x: 1 y: 2